Laura Babcock was killed for role in love triangle with Dellen Millard: lawyer

 Millard and Smich have pleaded not guilty.

-"First I'm going to hurt her, then I'll make her leave.
-I will remove her from our lives," Millard allegedly texted Christina Noudga.

-Babcock was allegedly murdered at Millard's home on July 3 or 4, 2012, then her remains burned a few weeks later in a large incinerator, named "The Eliminator" at his farm near Waterloo, Ont., court heard.
+Babcock was allegedly murdered at Millard's home on July 3 or 4, 2012, then her remains burned a few weeks later in a large incinerator, named "The Eliminator," at his farm near Waterloo, Ont., court heard.

+The Crown said Millard spent thousands of dollars on a commercial incinerator – after a failed attempt to build a homemade one – that was delivered the day after Babcock's last known communication with anyone.

 Cameron showed the jury a video of Smich rapping.

-"The b---h started off all skin and bone, now the b---h lay on some ashy stone," Smich sings in the video.
+"The b–-h started off all skin and bone, now the b–-h lay on some ashy stone," Smich sings in the video.
 "Last time I saw her she was outside the home.
 If you go swimming you can find her phone."

+Cameron said those words were written on Babcock's iPad, which was being used by Smich, on July 23, 2012, the night the Crown says the pair put her body into an incinerator.

+The Crown also showed a photograph of Smich in front of the incinerator, with the door open and flames shooting out.

 Clayton Babcock, the missing woman's father, was first to testify, saying he hadn't heard from his daughter since speaking with her briefly on the phone on June 30, 2012.

 That same day, he said, Laura dropped off her dog, Lacey, and some money, saying she was going on a trip with a man.
-Nobody has heard from her since.

-His daughter didn't like the rules of the house and she spent time living at friends' places in the months before her disappearance, he said.
+He said in the months leading up to her disappearance his daughter struggled with mental health issues and was seeing a psychiatrist.
+She wasn't thrilled with her father's house rules, which included a midnight curfew on weeknights, and she spent time living at friends' places in the months before her disappearance, court heard.

-After about a week of no contact, Clayton Babcock said his family filed a missing person's report.
+"We still have Lacey and in a weird way, it's helped us make it through the years," Clayton Babcock said.

+"Every time I see the dog I think of her and of better times."

 We have closed comments on this story for legal reasons.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.